department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 If you do not see your idea in the backlog at all go to step 2.

 ### 2. Fill out a request
-Fill out a [Experimental Design System request ticket] (https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new?assignees=&labels=&template=experimental_design_request.md).
+Fill out a [Experimental Design System request ticket](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new?assignees=&labels=&template=experimental_design_request.md).
 You will need to provide justification for this new component and any artifacts you might want to include.

 ### 3. Present to Design System Council
 You will present your work to the Design System Council at an upcoming meeting.